More in this Section

 This course will support teachers and others with the development of practical strategies and tools to support community-wide efforts to strengthen and support youth today.
 Advocacy for youth development as well as strategies to support youth from a wide range of backgrounds will be addressed.

-EDU 642 Understanding & Teaching English Language
+EDU 642 Understanding and Teaching English Language

 3 Credits